-Over 80% habitually gain a grade A or A\ in Fine Art
+Over 85% habitually gain a grade A or A in Fine Art In 2022, 37 Art students gained an A Results, as well as the experience, are exceptional!

 This is a highly exciting, creative and successful course.
-Over the last number of years, on average over 80% of participants have gained an A\ or A grade.
+Over the last number of years, on average over 85% of participants have gained an A or A grade.
 It is therefore one of the most successful Fine Art A Level courses in the Country.
 This qualification is valid for Russell group or Oxbridge universities.
 Indeed, all Universities value the contrast it brings to other subjects and the inherent creative problem solving it develops.
 Students will develop practical skills as well as developing their knowledge and understanding of culture, Art history, social issues and the work and preoccupations of other artists.
 Projects and themes are often self-chosen and thus the course develops independent study skills and allows students to pursue their interests and passions.